 However, as Beatty has pointed out, it was quite common until fairly recently to characterize natural selection in such a way as to make it almost indistinguishable from random drift (cf. Lennox 1992, Lennox and Wilson 1994).
 Numerous accounts of fitness characterized the fitness of a genotype as defined by its relative contribution to the gene pool of future generations—the genotype contributing the larger percentage being the fitter.
 But of course that could easily be the result of a ‘random’—non-fitness biased-- sampling process; which organisms would be declared ‘fitter’ by this method might have nothing to do with natural selection.
 In order to provide a proper characterization of the role of chance in evolutionary change, then, it is critical to provide a more robust and sophisticated account of fitness.
+(For further information, see the entry on: fitness.)
 This, in turn, requires that we discuss the conceptual network that includes the notions of adaptation and natural selection, to which we will turn shortly.

 For now, let us assume that there is a way of characterizing fitness such that there is a substantial empirical question of what role indiscriminate sampling of genotypes (or phenotypes) plays in evolutionary change.
 This issue was first placed squarely before evolutionary biologists by Sewall Wright in the early 1930s.
 As Wright pointed out, genes that are neutral with respect to fitness can, due to the stochastic nature of any process of sampling from a population, increase their representation from one generation to the next.
 The likelihood of this happening goes up as effective population size goes down.
 Since Wright imagined that a quite typical scenario in evolutionary change was for species to be broken up into relatively small, relatively isolated, populations (or ‘demes’), with significantly more breeding within than between demes, the likelihood that such ‘neutral genotypes’ could become fixed at relatively high levels was significant.
 Though he gradually toned down this aspect of his work, a significant school of mathematical population geneticists in the 1960s and 70s took these ideas and ran with them, developing a ‘Neutralist’ approach to evolutionary change.
 This is the position characterized by Kimura (one of its most eloquent defenders) in the passage quoted above.
 Whether or not such a process plays a significant role in evolution is not a philosophical issue, but it is highly relevant to whether evolutionary biology should be seen as predominantly Darwinian.
-For if any view is central to Darwinism, it is that the evolutionary process is predominantly guided by the fitness-biasing force of natural selection, acting on randomly generated variation.
+For if any view is central to Darwinism, it is that the evolutionary process is predominantly guided by the fitness-biasing force of natural selection, acting on variations that arise by chance.
 It is to natural selection and related concepts that we now turn.

 The greatest number of females will, of course, fall to the share of the most vigorous males; and the strongest individuals of both sexes, by driving away the weakest, will enjoy the best food, and the most favourable situations, for themselves and for their offspring.
 A severe winter, or a scarcity of food, by destroying the weak and the unhealthy, has had all the good effects of the most skilful selection.

 The words of Charles Darwin?
 No; these are the words of John Sebright, penned in The Art of Improving the Breeds of Domestic Animals in 1809, the year of Charles Darwin's birth and fifty years before On the Origin of Species was published.
-Darwin refers to this passage in Notebook C of his species notebooks.
+Darwin refers to this passage in Notebook C of his Species Notebooks.
 It will be noticed that Sebright is not discussing domestic selection, but is quite clearly saying that processes leading to differential survival and reproduction in nature will have ‘all the good effects of the most skilful selection’.
 Darwin, then, did not need to read Malthus to see what is here so plainly and clearly stated—namely, that the struggle for survival in nature will have the same ‘selective’ effects as the actions of the domestic breeder of plants and animals.

 As this passage, and the argument of the Origin, shows, ‘natural selection’ began life as the product of analogical reasoning.
 Sebright sees clearly that the natural processes he is describing will have the same effects as the breeder's selection, but he is not about to describe those processes as selection processes.
 Darwin took that step, and Darwinism has followed.